Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 while *octile* controls how much of the area needs to be deemed low-contrast before being boosted.

-You can use a slightly more agressive *strength* and *octile* value for higher quality targets, but historically, metrics have shown this *strength-octile* combination to be the most efficient on a wide variety of content types, therefore it is usually not recommended to stray away from the defaults.
+You can use a slightly more aggressive *strength* and *octile* value for higher quality targets, but historically, metrics have shown this *strength-octile* combination to be the most efficient on a wide variety of content types, therefore it is usually not recommended to stray away from the defaults.